navicore/navijni.g8/README.md

 1. edit your generated Scala native wrapper found in `src/main/scala`, adding, changing, and deleting native methods
 1. rerun `sbt javah`
-1. edit the native module in `native/src` and implement the functions from the newly updated header file found in `target/native/include/`
+1. edit the native module in `native/src` and implement the functions from the `javah` generated header file found in `target/native/include/`
 1. edit `native/src/CMakeLists.txt` adding external native libs that need linking, ie add the following after add_library if you are linking libwiringPi:
     ```
     find_library(wiringPi_LIB wiringPi)